HaroldHS/SmallScaleOS/README.md

 # SmallScaleOS
-SmallScaleOS is a small scale, terminal based, operating system with a nano-kernel included.
+SmallScaleOS is a small scale, terminal based, 64-bit operating system with a nano-kernel included.

 ### Requirements
 * NASM
 * GCC
+* GDB
+* GRUB
 * QEMU
-* GRUB

 > Note: To run the operating system in WSL(Ubuntu), run this command in order to build a successful build-file `sudo apt install make grub-common xorriso grub-pc-bin`.